 In California, the distribution of community property, the calculation of alimony and child support, and the determination of child custody are all subject to established legal standards.
 Dealing with each of these aspects of your divorce requires consideration of various financial and family-related factors.
 When going through a divorce, it is important to ensure that you have as much information as possible, and you need to give due consideration to all of the various factors involved.

-Request an Initial Consultation with a North County, San Diego Divorce Attorney
+Request an Initial Case Evaluation with a North County, San Diego Divorce Attorney